 Currently, I am a research fellow at the Centre for Cultural and African Studies at the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.
 My research areas are the African fashion industry, cultural and creative industry, gender and development studies.
 The Foundation Oumou Dilly continues to support my academic career by financially supporting my research work and conference presentations.

-Antoinette Danebaï Lamana – a Spring in Basel: a sojourn between the Academy and Culture, renewing oneself!
+Antoinette Danebaï Lamana – a spring in Basel: a sojourn between the academy and culture, renewing oneself!

-Antoinette Danebaï Lamana – a Spring in Basel: a sojourn between the Academy and Culture, renewing oneself!
+Antoinette Danebaï Lamana – a spring in Basel: a sojourn between the academy and culture, renewing oneself!

 Antoinette Danebaï Lamana